Progress towards the two-thirds conjecture on locating-total dominating sets: Block graphs

 \section{Block graphs}

 A block graph is a graph in which every maximal $2$-connected subgraph (henceforth referred to as a \emph{block}) is complete.
-Equivalently, block graphs are diamond-free chordal graphs~\cite{BM86}.
+Equivalently, block graphs are diamond-free chordal graphs~\cite{BM86}, where a \emph{diamond} is the graph $K_4-e$, with $e$ being an arbitrary edge of the $K_4$.
 A \emph{cut-vertex} $v$ of a graph $G$ is one such that the graph $G-v$ has more components than $G$.
 For any block graph $G$, a \emph{leaf block} of $G$ is a block that contains only a single cut-vertex of $G$.
-In this section, we show that our $\frac{2}{3}$-conjecture (namely, Conjecture~\ref{conj}), holds for block graphs.
+In this section, we show that Conjecture~\ref{conj} holds for block graphs.
 Trees are a subclass of block graphs in which every block is of order $2$.
 There are some concepts of trees which we use quite often in proving our result for block graphs and we, therefore, define these concepts formally here.

 A \emph{root} of a tree is a fixed vertex of the tree to which the name is designated.
 Having fixed a root $r$ of a tree $T$, for any vertex $u$ of $T$,

 \begin{enumerate}[(1)] \item a \emph{child} of $u$ is a vertex $v$ of $T$ such that $uv$ is an edge of $T$ and $d_T(v,r)=d_T(u,r)+1$; \item a \emph{grandchild} of $u$ is a vertex $w$ of $T$ such that $uv$ and $vw$ are edges of $T$ and $d_T(w,r)=d_T(u,r)+2$; and \item a \emph{great-grandchild} of $u$ is a vertex $x$ of $T$ such that $uv$, $vw$ and $wx$ are edges of $T$ and $d_T(x,r)=d_T(u,r)+3$. \end{enumerate}